martinchernyavskiy/Notes/CS/Hardware/ECE 252/Sequential Logic and Flip-Flops.md

 ### Flip-Flop Behavior
 - D flip-flop updates when the clock transitions from 0 to 1, thus it's edge sensitive

+### Finite State Machines
+- Flip-flops are a representation of the state machine state currently
 -